dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of push buttons.The push button gadget provides press-to-activate switch behavior.

 .. figure:: images/gadgets-29.png
    :align: center

-   :alt:
+   The class of push buttons.The push button gadget provides press-to-activate switch behavior.

 When the button is activated (by releasing the pointer button over it), its activate callback is invoked.